arangodb/velocypack/API.md

 -----------------------------------------

 The `Slice` class can be used for accessing existing VPack objects and inspecting them.
-A `Slice` can be considered an *overlay over a memory region that contains a VPack value*, but it provides high-level access methods so users don't need to mess with raw memory. `Slice` objects themselves are very lightweight and don't need more memory than a regular pointer.
+A `Slice` can be considered a *view over a memory region that contains a VPack value*, but it provides high-level access methods so users don't need to mess with the raw memory.
+`Slice` objects themselves are very lightweight and don't need more memory than a regular pointer.

 ```cpp
 #include <velocypack/vpack.h>